Photo Credit: Chastity V.

 Central Texas Backpacking Trails

-A unique living waterfall is 65 feet of cascading water and gets more prominent as time goes by.
+A unique living waterfall is 65 feet of cascading water and becomes more prominent as time passes.

 Distance: 3.3 miles post to point